smhnaqvi/php-json-response/README.md

 # php-json-response

-small library for create json response for rest api
+simple library for create json response for rest api